AddyMills/RB-Tools/README.md

 Similar to Milo2Midi, but this works with RB4's rbsong file.
 Takes in an rbsong file as an argument, and outputs a MIDI file with the venue events from the rbsong file.

+Will rename any non-basic pp event to ProFilm_a, ProFilm_b, or film_bw (whichever is closest) to make ported songs look nicer.

 MIDI file with the same name as the rbsong is **required** for this script to work.

+Optional Arguments:

-Optional: add "separate" to your arguments to get separated venue tracks (lights, camera cuts, and post procs)
+Add "separate" to your arguments to get separated venue tracks (lights, camera cuts, and post procs)

+Add "rb4" to your arguments to get the original post process calls.

 ## Voc2Lipsync